telerik/ajax-docs/api/server/Telerik.Web.UI/CandlestickSeries.md

 Get/set the name of the axis, to which the values will be associated

+###  BorderAppearance `SeriesBorderAppearance`

+Specifies the border settings of the outliers.

 ###  ColorField `String`

 Specifies the color of the series when the chart is databound.